 Enter make and model of microscope.

 2. Software: Does the part of your protocol being filmed include step-by-step descriptions of software usage?
+Yes screening video is included

 If Yes, we will need you to record using screen recording software to capture the steps.
 If you use a Mac, QuickTime X also has the ability to record the steps.
 Please upload all screen captured video files to your project page as soon as possible.

 3. Filming location: Will the filming need to take place in multiple locations?
+Yes

 If Yes, how far apart are the locations?
+2 to 5 mints walking distance

 To ensure that your script can be filmed in one day, the Protocol section is restricted to 55 shots (shots are the 3-digit numbers like 2.1.1, 2.1.2…etc)